Linths/traffic-predict/README.md

 Run the code:
 ```> python main.py```

-There is a lot of functionality (scattered in the code), be aware you might need to (un)comment lines throughout in the source to get exactly what you want.
+There is a lot of functionality (scattered in the code).
+Be aware you might need to (un)comment lines throughout the source to get exactly what you want.